 Closed: Mondays (or the following Tueday if Monday is a national holiday), January 1

-After walking back towards Nara Station, which took about an hour, we went to the post office to get the stamp of Nara on the Postal Stamps Memorabilia book.
+After walking back towards Nara Station, which took about an hour, we went to the post office to get the stamp of Nara on the Postal Stamps Travelogue book.

 And another 15 minutes brought us back to Nara station form where we took the train to Osaka Station, reaching in one hour.